Trend Vision One File Security Containerized Scanner can be used in conjunction with NetApp's ONTAP

 vserver vscan enable -vserver <svm_name>

-- Create the scanner pool by using the following script:
+- Create the scanner pool:

-- Install the NetApp ONTAP AV-Connector
+- Install the NetApp ONTAP AV-Connector:

 - Download the NetApp ONTAP AV-Connector from NetApp's website.